giga-sec/gigaSec-Tech-Notes/3. Notes/Requesting a domain name.md

 ---
 `1`.
 First, computer checks LOCAL CACHE if you've PREVIOUSLY VISITED the address recently.

-IF a result is found locally
+IF a result is found locally in your computer
 -> Address is sent back to your computer
 -> your request ends here.